apache/james-project/src/adr/0052-pulsar-mailqueue.md

 Upon deletes, the condition of this deletion, as well as the sequence before which it applies is synchronized across nodes an in-memory datastructures wrapped in an actor.
 Each instance uses a unique subscription and thus will maintain a set of all deletions ever performed.
+This mechanism is repeated for both the out and the scheduled topic, using the respective sequence values for each set of filters.

-Upon dequeues, messages of the out topic are filtered using that in-memory data structure, then exposed as a reactive publisher.
+Upon dequeues, messages of the out and scheduled topics are filtered using that in-memory data structure, then exposed as a reactive publisher.

 Upon browsing, both the out and scheduled topics are read from the consumption offset and filtering is applied.